discoCommando/elasticity-presentation/PITCHME.md

 # Bottleneck
 - Database |
+- Horizontal Partitioning (Sharding) |
-- Sharding |
+- Vertical Partitioning |

 Note:
 0.what is  the bottleneck? get a bottle. imagine performance of the system as the pouring water into the bottle - bottle neck is something that is making our pouring go very slow
 1. database is almost always a bottle neck its just slow. it is where all the data lays.
 2. for that we are using sharding - what is sharding? still we have to have a good architecture for that. it is complicated.
+For example we can have names from a to g in one db, from g to m in other etc.
+3. multiplying data. example with instagram table.

 ---